keenborder786/-Solution-Applied-Data-Science-Speclization-By-Michigan/README.md

 Assignments for each of the course are actual hands on data science projects which helped me to test my skills in real-like situation and some projects are actually subjective(course 2 projects) which require individual creative thinking.

 Please refer to desired folder name for specific course solution.
-Moreover, I have included optional assignments and lecture code for better reference and help.
+Moreover, I have included optional assignments and lecture code for better reference and guidance.